quicwg/multipath/draft-ietf-quic-multipath.md

 # Path Identifier {#pathid}

-The explicit Path Identifier is an integer between 0 and 2^62 - 1.
+The explicit Path Identifier is an integer between 0 and 2^32 - 1 (inclusive).
 The Path Identifier is pre-allocated when endpoints provide new Connection IDs with MP_NEW_CONNECTION_ID frames {{mp-new-conn-id-frame}}.